sitewards/BigPipe/README.md

 In that case foo will be rendered, flushed and after that breadcrumb will be rendered and flushed

+Depending on your server configuration you can configure the module to output whitespaces, until buffer size limit is reached.
+If the block which should be outputted is smaller than the buffer size you'll have a delay in the flush and have to wait until more blocks are rendered or script is ended to output the block.
+Go to "System/Configuration/Sitewards BigPipe".
+Default: 4096

 You have to disable gzip: http://stackoverflow.com/questions/4870697/php-flush-that-works-even-in-nginx

 Ideas